 - Unintended movement of a vehicle could injure those in or near the vehicle.
 As with all vehicles, you should never exit a vehicle while the engine is running.
-Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, and turn the engine OFF.
-When the ignition is in the OFF position, the shift lever is locked in PARK, securing the vehicle against unwanted movement. - When leaving the vehicle, always remove the key fob and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
-Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
+Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK turn the engine OFF, and remove the key fob.
+When the ignition is in the OFF position, the shift lever is locked PARK, securing the vehicle against unwanted movement. - When leaving the vehicle, always remove the key fob and lock your vehicle.

+- Never leave children alone in a vehicle, or with access to an unlocked vehicle. - Allowing children to be alone in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the shift lever.

-Do not leave the key fob in or near the vehicle (or in a location accessible to children), and do not leave a vehicle equipped with Keyless Enter-N-GoTM in the ACC or ON/RUN position.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Do not leave the ignition key/key fob in or near the vehicle, or in a location accessible to children.
 A child could operate power windows, other controls, or move the vehicle.